notSam25/LadueQuotes/README.md

 # LadueQuotes
- Quotes from LHWHS students and faculty
+ Quotes from LHWHS students and faculty.
+Credit to @theVerySharpFlat for assisting in compilation of these quotes.

 ## capital q Quotes
 > "I will do something.
 I'm getting" - Samyul Wiseman
 >